threefoldfoundation/info_cloud/src/evdc/evdc_k8s.md

    - It is secure by default with reasonable defa&ults for lightweight environments
    - It eliminates the need to expose a port on Kubernetes worker nodes fopr the kubelet API by exposing this API to the Kubernetes control plain nodes over a websocket tunnel.

-   More info can be found [here](https://github.com/rancher/k3s)
+   You can find more info [here](https://github.com/rancher/k3s)

-### VDC Compute : a Kubernetes Cluster
+### VDC Compute: a Kubernetes Cluster

-The Compute part of the VDC is in essence a Kubernetes cluster with a master node and different worker nodes, plus an IP address to expose the workload to the public internet.
+The Compute part of the VDC is in essence, a Kubernetes cluster with a master node and different worker nodes.
+It comes with an IP address to expose the workloads to the public internet.

 In the below screenshot, the VDC contains one master node and 2 worker nodes.